JaimeFerreira2002/tennisfy/README.md

-# 🎾 MatchPoint – Find Tennis Partners & Compete
+# 🎾 Tennisfy – Find Tennis Partners & Compete

 Welcome to **Tennisfy**, the ultimate app for tennis players looking to **find partners, schedule matches, and compete**!
 Whether you're a casual player or a serious competitor, Tennisfy connects you with nearby players and helps you organize games effortlessly.